NadyaCodes/colorize/README.md

 # Welcome to ColorIZE
 ## AKA A Color Palette Fetching Tool

-Fetch some color schemes, save your favorites and download your perfect color scheme as a txt file!
+Fetch some color schemes, sort and save your favorites and download your perfect color scheme as a txt file!

 This project was created from scratch with Node and Express in the back end.
-It uses jQuery, Pug, Javascript and CSS for the main features and functionality, and fetches color schemes from an API.
+It uses jQuery, Pug, Javascript, CSS and SortableJS for the main features and functionality, and fetches color schemes from an API.

 For more information on the API used, check out: https://www.thecolorapi.com/